MicrosoftDocs/win32/desktop-src/dedup/msft-dedupjob-start.md

 *Memory* \[in\]
 </dt> <dd>

 The maximum percentage of physical machine memory that can be consumed by this job.
-For optimization jobs, a range from 15-50 is suggested—with lower memory consumption for jobs that are scheduled to run when the *StopWhenSystemBusy* parameter is set to **false**.
-For garbage collection and scrubbing jobs, which are typically run at off hours, a higher memory consumption can be safely specified—for example, 50.
+For optimization jobs, a range from 15-50 is suggested with lower memory consumption for jobs that are scheduled to run when the *StopWhenSystemBusy* parameter is set to **false**.
+For garbage collection and scrubbing jobs, which are typically run at off hours, a higher memory consumption can be safely specified for example, 50.

 </dd> <dt>